 - Use the x-axis to put the start and end of that time period.

 - Use the y-axis to put a happy face at the top.
 Zero is going to be a sad face.

 - Give participants stickies and a couple of minutes to collaborate on listing out the good and bad events that occurred during the time frame.
 Then put those in chronological order on the x-axis.

-- Ask everyone to label a line with their name.
-Each participant should draw how they were feeling from the start of the time period to the end.
+- Ask everyone to label a line with their names.
+Each participant should draw how they felt from the start of the time period to the end.

 - With the help of the peaks and valleys as talking points about what went wrong or right, discuss how to avoid or recreate similar situations.

 Here Are Some More Examples of the Popular Retro Formats

 - The three words concept.
 The concept means that everybody in the team sums up the last iteration in 3 words.